 Writing from a prison cell in Rome, the apostle Paul wrote about the attitude a Christian should have: “Whatever happens, conduct yourselves in a manner worthy of the gospel of Christ” (Philippians 1:27).
-He’s telling us that no matter what unexpected disruptions, frustrations, or difficulties come our way, we are to respond with a Christ-like attitude.
+The "whatever happens" here is a reference to whether Paul can come to visit the Philippians or not.
+Paul gave this instruction so that "whether I come and see you or only hear about you in my absence, I will know that you stand firm in the one Spirit, striving together as one for the faith of the gospel" (Philippians 1:27).
+No matter what unexpected disruptions, frustrations, or difficulties come our way, we are to respond with a Christlike attitude.
+We should be standing firm and striving for the faith.
 Paul later writes, “Your attitude should be the same as that of Jesus Christ” (Philippians 2:5).
+He is talking about demonstrating humility and selflessness in relationships.
 He also encourages us in Ephesians 5:1 to be “imitators of Christ as dearly beloved children.”
 As children love to imitate what they see and repeat what they hear; we also are charged to imitate and model Christ’s behavior and to be clear reflections of the Lord (Matthew 5:16).

-Jesus maintained a perfect attitude in every situation because He prayed about everything and worried about nothing.
-We, too, should seek God’s guidance about every aspect of our lives and allow Him to work out His perfect will without interference.
-Jesus’ attitude was never to become defensive, discouraged, or depressed because His goal was to please the Father rather than to achieve His own agenda.
+Jesus maintained a perfect attitude in every situation.
+He prayed about everything and worried about nothing.
+We, too, should seek God’s guidance about every aspect of our lives and allow Him to work out His perfect will.
+Jesus’ attitude was never to become defensive or discouraged.
+His goal was to please the Father rather than to achieve His own agenda (John 6:38).
 In the midst of trials, He was patient.
 In the midst of suffering, He was hopeful.
 In the midst of blessing, He was humble.
 Even in the midst of ridicule, abuse, and hostility, He “made no threats . . . and did not retaliate.
 Instead He entrusted Himself to Him who judges justly” (1 Peter 2:23).

 Each time we try to control our circumstances, our future, and the people around us, we’re only demonstrating that we want to be a god.
 But we must understand that, as creatures, we will never be the Creator.
 God doesn’t want us to try to become gods.
 Instead, He wants us to become like Him, taking on His values, His attitudes, and His character.
 We are meant to “be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness” (Ephesians 4:23-24).